 Commercialization of these third-generation solar cells is limited by performance stability under different operational temperatures, module design, processing procedure, and the use of toxic materials .
 In DSSC, substrates are often made of plastic and have a low thermal processing limit.

 Solar-cell efficiency is the portion of energy in the form of sunlight that can be converted via into electricity by the .
 The efficiency of the solar cells used in a , in combination with latitude and climate, determines the annual energy output of the system.
 For example, a solar panel with 20% efficiency and an area of 1 m produces 2.
-The average efficiency of domestic solar panels is between 18% and 24%. [pdf]
+The conversion efficiency of a photovoltaic (PV) cell, or solar cell, is the percentage of the solar energy shining on a PV device that is converted into usable electricity. [pdf]

 VoltGrid Solutions is committed to delivering dependable power storage for critical infrastructure and renewable systems worldwide.